 Summary

-At the Duke of York's house at Langley, the aged Duke greets his wife, the Duchess of York, and tells her about the long day he has had: when Bolingbroke rode into London in triumph for his coronation, leading Richard in captivity, the people scowled upon Richard and dumped rubbish onto his head, but cheered wildly for Bolingbroke.
-Throwing open the windows to watch him pass, they cried out, "God save thee, Bolingbroke! / . . .
-Welcome, Bolingbroke!"
-(11-17).
-York is upset by the bad treatment given to the former King Richard, but he vows to be loyal to the new king.
+At the Duke of York’s house at Langley, the aged Duke greets his wife and tells her about the long day he has had.
+When Bolingbroke rode into London in triumph for his coronation, leading Richard in captivity, the people scowled upon Richard and dumped rubbish onto his head, but they cheered wildly for Bolingbroke.
+Throwing open the windows to watch him pass, they cried out, “God save thee, Bolingbroke! . . .
+Welcome, Bolingbroke!”
+(5.2.12–17).
+York is upset by the bad treatment given to the former king, but he vows to be loyal to the new one—the newly crowned King Henry IV.

-Aumerle, the son of the Duke and Duchess of York, enters; he is now called "Rutland," apparently having lost his more noble title due to Bolingbroke's judgment on the "trial" of Act 4, Scene 1.
-As he listlessly discusses the triumphal celebrations being held at Oxford in honor of the new King Henry IV, his father, York, notices a letter that he is concealing within his shirt.
+Aumerle, the son of the Duke and Duchess of York, enters.
+He is now called “Rutland,” apparently having lost his more noble title due to Bolingbroke’s judgment on the “trial” of act 4, scene 1.
+As he listlessly discusses the triumphal celebrations being held at Oxford in honor of King Henry IV, his father, York, notices a letter that he is concealing within his shirt.
 Aumerle tries to prevent his father from seeing it, but York seizes and reads it.
-He immediately becomes highly agitated, calling his son "Villain!
+He immediately becomes agitated, calling his son, “Villain!
 Traitor!
-Slave!"
-(72).
-The letter, it turns out, reveals that Aumerle has joined in a conspiracy of a dozen noblemen who plan to assassinate King Henry at Oxford.
+Slave!”
+(5.2.79).
+The letter reveals that Aumerle has joined in a conspiracy of a dozen noblemen who plan to assassinate the new king at Oxford.

-The Duchess tries to reason with York, pleading with him to keep Aumerle's involvement a secret since he is their only son and she is too old to bear more children.
+The Duchess tries to reason with York, pleading with him to keep Aumerle’s involvement a secret.
+He is their only son, and she is too old to bear more children.
 York, however, will not listen, and he mounts his horse to ride to King Henry and tell him everything.
-The Duchess instructs Aumerle to ride after his father and try to reach the King first to beg his forgiveness.
-She herself will follow as swiftly as she can so that she can plead for Aumerle's life.
+The Duchess instructs Aumerle to ride after his father and try to reach the king first to beg his forgiveness.
+She herself will follow as swiftly as she can so that she can plead for Aumerle’s life.

 Read a translation of Act 5: Scene 2.

 Aumerle enters and begs his cousin Bolingbroke for a private audience.
-The new king dismisses his companions, and Aumerle falls to his knees and says he will not rise until the king has agreed to forgive him for the crime he has committed—nor will he name the crime until he has the king's pardon.
+The new king dismisses his companions, and Aumerle falls to his knees and says he will not rise until the king has agreed to forgive him for the crime he has committed, though he won’t name the crime until he has the king’s pardon.
 He also begs the king to lock the door until their conference is done.
-Bolingbroke complies, but suddenly the Duke of York is heard banging at the door.
-He cries out that Aumerle is a traitor; Bolingbroke draws his sword, but Aumerle swears that the king has nothing to fear from him.
+Bolingbroke complies, but shortly thereafter the Duke of York arrives and bangs at the door.
+He cries out that Aumerle is a traitor.
+Bolingbroke draws his sword, but Aumerle swears that the king has nothing to fear from him.
 York then enters and shows Bolingbroke the traitorous letter.
-The voice of the Duchess is heard from outside, and she, too, enters the chamber; she has ridden from her home to plead with the king to spare her son's life.
-A strange three-way conversation, in highly formal language, ensues between the Duchess of York, the Duke of York, and the king: York pleads with the king to execute his son as a traitor, while the Duchess begs him to spare Aumerle's life.
+The Duchess then calls from outside, and she, too, enters the chamber.
+She has come to plead with the king to spare her son’s life.
+A strange three-way conversation, in highly formal language, ensues between the Duchess of York, the Duke of York, and the king: York pleads with the king to execute his son as a traitor, while the Duchess begs him to spare Aumerle’s life.
 At last, the king decides to pardon Aumerle, but adds that all the rest of the conspirators will be arrested and executed immediately.

 Read a translation of Act 5, Scene 3.